IN ADULT PATIENTS WITH MODERATE TO SEVERE PLAQUE PsO

 Reference: 1.
 TREMFYA® (guselkumab) [Prescribing Information].
 Horsham, PA: Janssen Biotech, Inc.

-IN ADULTS WITH MODERATE TO SEVERE PLAQUE PsO
+IN ADULT PATIENTS WITH MODERATE TO SEVERE PLAQUE PsO

 Explore hundreds of real patient